tuannd20/Pub-Sub-Google/README.md

   Subscriptions define how messages are delivered to subscribers, and specifying the delivery type is crucial for receiving real-time updates.
 Next, we will create two subscriptions with delivery types pull and push for our subscribers to connect with a topic.

-## Step 2: Create a Pub/Sub subscription
+## Step 2: Create a Pub/Sub subscription.
 Read the [Cloud Pub/Sub Subscriber Guide](https://cloud.google.com/pubsub/subscriber) to determine whether to configure the subscription as either a push subscription or a pull subscription.
   - A push subscription allows Cloud Pub/Sub to send notifications to your secure backend by issuing HTTPS requests.
   - A pull subscription requires your secure backend server to initiate requests to the Cloud Pub/Sub server to retrieve messages.